Our past makes up the matrix of who we are in this moment.

-I asked my husband to write his thoughts on this rule, because of the personal tragedy he endured by losing his partner to ALS, just over seven years ago.
-I believe his perspective would be a valued one because many people have lost beloved spouses to horrible diseases, tragic accidents, wars, etc. Yet, after their tragic loss they have started their life over again with another person, to love once again.
+I asked my husband to write his thoughts on this rule, because of the personal tragedy he endured just over seven years ago of losing his partner to ALS.
+I believe his perspective would be a valued one as many people have lost spouses to horrible diseases, tragic accidents, wars, etc. Yet, after their tragic loss they have started their life over again with another person, to once again find love.

 Michael is currently in the home he shared with his partner who died of ALS, preparing to sell it.
 He is steeped in his past, in his personal tragedy, as the house is also where she died.

 Michael’s Thoughts – Letting Go of the Past – After Tragedy